Dark-1/MagiskMountUnMountIMG/README.md

 ## Notes ##

-Usefull for Users/Developers who wants to Edit Magisk IMG.
+Useful for Users/Developers who wants to Edit Magisk IMG.
+Works WithOut Magisk Binary.

 Module folder can be [Deleted/Added] to [Remove/Add] a Module.
 File can be [Edited/Modified/Deleted/Added] as per Users/Developers wish.

 This *ZIP* Mount's OR UnMount's on Different Condition's :
 1. If `magisk.img` is NOT Mount'ed , Then Mount `magisk.img` To `/Magisk` .
-2. If `magisk.img` is Mount'ed , Then UnMount `/Magisk` From `magisk.img` & Shrink `magisk.img` .
+2. If `magisk.img` is Mount'ed , Then UnMount `/Magisk` From `magisk.img` .

 Following is the **Pseudo** Code :